 User-generated content (UGC) is content that users contribute to an app, and which is visible to or accessible by at least a subset of the app's users.

-- In the case of augmented reality (AR) apps, UGC moderation (including the in-app reporting system) must account for both objectionable AR UGC (e.g. a sexually explicit AR image) and sensitive AR anchoring location (e.g. AR content anchored to a restricted area, such as a military base, or a private property where AR anchoring may cause issues for the property owner);
+- In the case of augmented reality (AR) apps, UGC moderation (including the in-app reporting system) must account for both objectionable AR UGC (for example, a sexually explicit AR image) and sensitive AR anchoring location (for example, AR content anchored to a restricted area, such as a military base, or a private property where AR anchoring may cause issues for the property owner).

-- provide safeguards to prevent in-app monetization from encouraging objectionable user behavior.
+- Provides safeguards to prevent in-app monetization from encouraging objectionable user behavior.

 Apps whose primary purpose is featuring objectionable UGC will be removed from Google Play.
 Similarly, apps that end up being used primarily for hosting objectionable UGC, or that develop a reputation among users of being a place where such content thrives, will also be removed from Google Play.

 - Promoting sexually explicit user-generated content, including implementing or permitting paid features that principally encourage the sharing of objectionable content.

 - Apps with user generated content (UGC) that lack sufficient safeguards against threats, harassment, or bullying, particularly toward minors.

 - Posts, comments, or photos within an app that are primarily intended to harass or single out another person for abuse, malicious attack, or ridicule.